 Mainline tension has the greatest effect on shockload transfer to the anchor and its gear.
 When someone takes a leashfall, energy is absorbed by the webbing but the anchors still experience a significant shockload.
 A big leashfall or whip close to the anchor generates the largest anchor shockloading of any condition while highlining.
 As ironic as it seems, some webbing actually requires a certain amount of tension to actually stretch.
 A short highline with no tension and semi-static webbing can result in a very violent experience.
 This is because the webbing is unable to stretch and absorb the energy created, so the majority of the load transfers to the anchors and body.

 Large amounts of tension are not necessary for the backup webbing, but you always want to be aware of the terrain conditions.
 If anything, large amounts of tension makes the slackline harder to walk and decreases the safety factor of the backup system.
 You certainly should not put as much tension on the backup as you put on the mainline.
 Backups can be either webbing, static rope or in some situations dyneema rope.
 Dynamic rope can work, but if you do experience a mainline failure you’ll be going for quite the ride due to all the stretch.
 Be sure to only use this as a backup if you have a huge amount of air underneath you.
 You can leave the backup taped to the mainline with small loops visible, those will act as wind dampeners and slow down the lines movement while you're slacklining by acting as a counterweight to your inputs.
-This can be done by taping the backup to the mainline at about every armspan or 2.
+This can be done by taping the backup to the mainline at about every armspan or 2 or 3.
 Larger loops tend to have a greater dampening effect but can get wrapped around the mainline during falls and general line movement, which can result in a potential safety issue.
 Tapes should be made in a way that allows one side to stick onto the webbing and one side to slide along it.
-We call this style of tape, slider tapes. allowing the mainline and backup to slide independent from each other decreases their interaction with each other.
+We call this style of tape, slider tapes.
+Allowing the mainline and backup to slide independent from each other decreases their interaction with each other.